 Your financial reporting features should also have the option to create scheduled reports for key stakeholders.
 The variables and finances dictating your business are always changing.
-Scheduled reports let your team always be up-to-date on the current numbers to make strong decisions.
+Scheduled reports ensure your team is up-to-date on the current numbers to make strong decisions.

 Seamless communication and coordination within the accounting platform are also vital.
 Key team members must be able to access, share, discuss, and validate accounting data together.
-In addition to platform features like chatter and tasks, other relevant platform tools include:
+Relevant platform tools to consider include: